-Table 113: Combined SWOT Analysis
+Table 105: Combined SWOT Analysis

-STRENGTHS WEAKNESSES Chelmsford Nature Reserve > Poor road infrastructure; \triangleright Hosts important Escarpments > Lack of funding; \triangleright Hosts important species sites > High illiteracy rate; \triangleright Hosts important ecosystems > Many females headed households; \triangleright About 19% of the land constitutes \triangleright Only 11.5% flush toilets were connected to sewerage (2011); \triangleright High agricultural land \triangleright Only 11.5% of the population enjoy the weekly refuse \triangleright Hosts Ntshingwayo Dam removal services; \triangleright Increase in number of households; \triangleright Only 19.5% of the population have piped water inside \triangleright Increase in the number of formal dwellings; dwelling; \triangleright 80.7% of the population within the municipal area use > Some of the local access roads require improvement; and electricity for lighting; \triangleright Public transport infrastructure requires attention \triangleright Municipal area has two functioning wastewater treatment \triangleright No tertiary education facilities works; > Most public facilities are in poor conditions; \triangleright Strategic Location in terms of road network, railway line, \triangleright Most cemeteries are reaching full capacity proximity to N11, Durban & Johannesburg; > The advert for the appointment of Audit Committee \triangleright Refuse collection is well undertaken within the urban areas.
+e 105: Combined SWOT Analysis STRENGTHS WEAKNESSES Chelmsford Nature Reserve > Poor road infrastructure; ۶ Hosts important Escarpments > Lack of funding; Hosts important species sites > High illiteracy rate; Hosts important ecosystems > Many females headed households; About 19% of the land constitutes > Only 11.5% flush toilets were connected to sewerage (2011); High agricultural land > Only 11.5% of the population enjoy the weekly refuse Hosts Ntshingwayo Dam removal services; Increase in number of households; > Only 19.5% of the population have piped water inside ۶ Increase in the number of formal dwellings; dwelling; 80.7% of the population within the municipal area use > Some of the local access roads require improvement; and electricity for lighting; > Public transport infrastructure requires attention \triangleright Municipal area has two functioning wastewater treatment > No tertiary education facilities works; > Most public facilities are in poor conditions; \triangleright Strategic Location in terms of road network, railway line, A Most cemeteries are reaching full capacity proximity to N11, Durban & Johannesburg; A The advert for the appointment of Audit Committee Refuse collection is well undertaken within the urban areas.
 Members will be issued.
-Adequately provided with primary schools; \triangleright The upgrade of IT infrastructure and capacity can be High primary school enrolment; undertaken.
-Municipality well provided with clinics and primary health facilities > Non-compliance by stakeholders by not participating on the IDP processes \triangleright Most of the positions have been filled > Lack of ICT Strategy (3-year plan) \triangleright Training of staff on MFMA, AAT (Municipal Finance Accounting) has been undertaken \triangleright Dannhauser is participating in the IGR structure at a district level. \triangleright Public participation and municipal structures are in-place which ensures good governance. \triangleright Audit committee is in-place \triangleright Internal Audit Unit is functional.
-Most policies and bylaws have been developed, approved and adopted.
-OPPORTUNITIES THREATS \triangleright Opportunity to initiate tourism projects; Room to initiate Agriculture projects; > Increase in poverty levels; There is room to reduce poverty and unemployment > Endangered species are prone to land transformation; through agriculture & tourism projects; > Increase in under-development Good infrastructure to meet investment demands; > Possibility of waterborne diseases; Readily available electricity (energy) to accommodate ' Increase in social evils; economic activities; ' Undermine growth and development; Improve service delivery through planning, budgeting and ' Few matriculates; implementation; ' Prevalence of social ills due to lack of social Training of ward committees on Municipal IDP and ^ facilities; Budgeting ^ Lack of burial space; Opportunity to extend refuse removal services to rural Α, None compliance of finance officials with regulations areas. > None compliance with expenditure on approved funds due ~ Room to build secondary schools; to slow implementation of programmes ~ Room to develop further public ^ Poor access to credit and funding ~ facilities; > If the systems of good governance are not implemented Need to identify new cemetery sites especially public participation and transparency, this could lead to limited mistrust and community uproar.
+Adequately provided with primary schools; > The upgrade of IT infrastructure and capacity can be High primary school enrolment; undertaken. ۶ Municipality well provided with clinics and primary health > Non-compliance by stakeholders by not participating on the facilities IDP processes Most of the positions have been filled > Lack of ICT Strategy (3-year plan) ۶ Training of staff on MFMA, AAT (Municipal Finance Edek of fer Strategy (5 year plan) Accounting) has been undertaken \triangleright Dannhauser is participating in the IGR structure at a district level.
+Public participation and municipal structures are in-place which ensures good governance. \triangleright Audit committee is in-place ۶ Internal Audit Unit is functional. ۶ Most policies and bylaws have been developed, approved and adopted.
+OPPORTUNITIES THREATS Opportunity to initiate tourism projects; 2.110 ۶ Room to initiate Agriculture projects; > Increase in poverty levels; ۶ There is room to reduce poverty and unemployment through > Endangered species are prone to land transformation; agriculture & tourism projects; > Increase in under-development Good infrastructure to meet investment demands; > Possibility of waterborne diseases; ۶ Readily available electricity (energy) to accommodate > Increase in social evils; • economic activities; > Undermine growth and development; Improve service delivery through planning, budgeting and À Few matriculates; implementation; > Prevalence of social ills due to lack of social Training of ward committees on Municipal IDP and Budgeting > facilities; ۶ Opportunity to extend refuse removal services to rural areas. > Lack of burial space; À Room to build secondary schools; A None compliance of finance officials with regulations ۶ Room to develop further public A None compliance with expenditure on approved funds due to facilities; slow implementation of programmes A Need to identify new cemetery sites > Poor access to credit and funding recea to identify new centerery sites If the systems of good governance are not implemented especially public participation and transparency, this could lead to limited mistrust and community uproar. icaa to iiinitca mistrast ana community aproar.